gitter-badger/UncommonSense.Nav.Automation/README.md

 ###Export-NAVApplicationObject
 Exports NAV objects from the selected NAV development environment instance.
 Can receive pipeline input from Get-NAVDevelopmentClient or Get-NAVApplicationObjectInfo.

+###Compile-NAVApplicationObject
+Compiles NAV objects from the selected NAV development environment instance.
+Can receive pipeline input from Get-NAVDevelopmentClient or Get-NAVApplicationObjectInfo.

 ###Examples
 ```powershell